sigasi/sigasi_insights/content/manual/graphics.md

 Turns into:
 {{< figure src="/img/manual/FsmFiltered.png" link="/img/manual/FsmFiltered.png" alt="Filtered StateMachine" width="250" >}}

-A plain text format was chosen over a buttons and menus for several reasons:
+A plain text format was chosen over buttons and menus for several reasons:

 * It can easily be managed with your **version control** system because files can easily be compared and merged.
 * It's easy to debug by yourself, unlike proprietary formats or UIs.
-* We can support you using all of our well-known features such as auto-complete, validations, formatting,...
+* We can support you using all of our well-known features such as autocomplete, validations, formatting,...
 * It's lightweight and can be used as the basis for the UI implementation.

 # Getting started